 A guide to Aether Raids, one of the modes of play in Fire Emblem Heroes (FEH).
-This guide will show you how to play Aether Raids, recommended structures, the best Aether Raids characters, and how to build your Aether Raid defence!
+This guide will show you how to play Aether Raids, recommended structures, the best Aether Raids units, and how to build your Aether Raid defense!

 List of Contents

 To win in Aether Raids, you must take out all enemy units within 7 turns.
 This is unlike the Arena wherein there is no turn-limit.
 This makes Aether Raids more fast-paced and strategic than the other competitive game modes.

 Enemy units in Aether Raids are AI-controlled and they will not move unless they are attacked or one of your units end the phase while in the range of the enemy danger zone.
 This encourages offensive strategies, which are very fit for the context of the game mode.